How it started

 2024 | PARIS AI ACTION SUMMIT

-Described as “the most substantive side event" by participants at the 2024 Paris AI Action Summit, AI Safety Connect launched in 2024 with the generous support of the Mohammed Bin Rashid School of Government (MBRSG) and the Future of Life Institute.
+Described by participants at the Paris AI Action Summit as “the most substantive side event", AI Safety Connect launched with the support of the Future of Life Institute (FLI) and of the Mohammed Bin Rashid School of Government (MBRSG).

 How we operate